 Translations must contain the stamp “per traduzione conforme“, to prove they are certified.
 Official translators can validate the translation in Countries where such profession exists.
 The consular office will then legalize their signature.
 The consular office will have to affix a certification of conformity for countries where translators are not available.

-4. Validity of Italian marriage certificates abroad
+Validity of the Italian marriage certificate abroad

 Similarly, Italian marriage certificates to be used in foreign countries must be legalized by the relevant authorities.
 Where no international convention applies, the certificate must undergo a full legalization process.
 This includes two main steps: